-SSRF (Server-Side Request Forgery) flaws occur whenever a web application is fetching a remote resource without validating the user-supplied URL.
-An attacker is then able to force the web application to send a specially crafted request to an unexpected destination, even when protected by a firewall, VPN, or another type of access control list (ACL).
+SSRF (Server-Side Request Forgery) flaws occur when a web application fetches a remote resource without validating the user-supplied URL.
+An attacker can then force the web application to send a specially crafted request to an unexpected destination, even when protected by a firewall, VPN, or access control list (ACL).

 Web Application Testing with Sapphire

-As organisations conduct more business online and deliver services conveniently, these systems are open to being exploited.
-Sapphire will test these systems, advise on the security configuration and vulnerabilities within a selected website application.
+As organisations conduct more business online and deliver services conveniently, these systems are open to exploitation.
+Sapphire will test these systems and advise on the security configuration and vulnerabilities within a selected website application.